 - More than one year: The faculty will elect at the earliest feasible time a representative from the same rank as the vacating member when elected to serve out the remainder of the two-year term.

-- Represent the constituency and the broader interests of the faculty.
+- Represent the broader interests of the faculty.

-- Attend and participate in Senate meetings on a regular basis.
+- Attend and participate in Senate meetings on a regular basis (see attendance information above).

-- Maintain active membership on at least one University committee (Senate or other campus committees).
+- Be willing to serve on at least one University committee (Senate or other campus committees).

 - Serve on other committees and task forces as needed.

 The organizational meeting of the Senate shall be convened the first week of classes.
 All newly elected members will attend and vote with the continuing Senate membership.
 The Vice President of the Senate shall be confirmed and serve as chair of the Handbook Committee.
 The incoming President-elect will serve as chair of the Committee on Committees.
-Other Senate committees shall be elected at that time with their official duties.
+Per the Committee on Committees, other Senate committee memberships shall be confirmed at that time, along with their official charges.